 1. Use Larger Fonts

 The distance that vertically separates text can have a substantial impact on readability.
-The optimal line height is 24px, which makes text easier to read.
+The optimal line height is 24px, making it easier to read and engage with online content.
+While this digital accessibility feature certainly supports individuals with vision disabilities, it can also benefit individuals with learning disabilities and conditions like ADHD.

 3. Apply Strong Color Contrast to Your Website Text and Background